Toilet Freshener Tabs – Easy to make, fizzy toilet freshener bombs!

 If you’ve been following along with me lately, I’ve become a bit toilet obsessed.
 It’s completely okay to want a clean toilet, right?
 As we get into the winter months I become even more cautious about disinfecting in our bathrooms – trying to keep those nasty germs and viruses at bay.
 The rest of my family thinks I’ve lost it.
 I’ve been using disinfecting wipes throughout the day on surfaces in the bathroom to keep things sanitized. . .and of course to just keep things looking nice and shiny.

 If we had more time I would fill you in on my “clean freak” issues, but today we’re talking Toilet Freshener Tabs.

 The cast of characters for these tabs is small, but they’re all powerful ingredients that come together to put on a fabulous show:

 - 1/2 cup citric acid

 - Spray bottle filled with water

 - Silicone molds or larger ice cube trays

 The baking soda in the tabs acts as a mild abrasive and helps deodorize and neutralize acids.
 The citric acid when combined with the water (in the toilet) and baking soda reacts and helps with hard water stains.
-The fragrance or essential oil is there for exactly that. . .fragrance.
+The fragrance oil is there for exactly that. . .fragrance.

 When do you use these tabs?
 Well, not to gross everyone out here, but they’re most useful and helpful after a #2.
 I’m not sure I’ve used that term here on the blog before, so today is a day of firsts!